-SU's commitment to the implementation of the King ready for use in early 2018. codes also implies advances in many other areas of good governance.
-In May, for example, the institution's first A snapshot of progress with major Campus Renewal Project combined assurance plan - an integrated plan that embeds initiatives, which will significantly boost the institution's manufactured capital, is provided below. the University's risk management model - served before
+SU's commitment to the implementation of the King codes also implies advances in many other areas of good governance.
+In May, for example, the institution's first combined assurance plan - an integrated plan that embeds the University's risk management model - served before Council's Audit and Risk Committee.
+And in a further bid to enhance SU's risk response, the Audit and Risk Committee added a fourth meeting, dedicated to risk management, to its annual meeting schedule.